 For example, I know a couple of people who “invested” in Bitcoin when it was all over the news.
 Now they wish they hadn't but they bought into the hype.
 My brother lost two homes to foreclosure and declared bankruptcy because he bought into the U.S. housing bubble during the mid 2000s.

 Meanwhile, the people I know who ignore financial tend to prosper.

 The May 2008 issue of the AAII Journal featured an article entitled “The Stock Market and the Media: Turn It On, But Tune It Out” in which author Dick Davis argued that daily market movement is often illogical and/or arbitrary.
-Except for obvious catalysts — military coups, natural disasters — nobody knows what makes the market move on any given day.
+Except for obvious catalysts — military coups, natural disasters, the coronavirus — nobody knows what makes the market move on any given day.
 Short-term changes appear random.
 Besides, as we just learned from Warren Buffett, they aren't really relevant if you have a long-term investment horizon (which is probably the case for most of you).

 To the long-term investor, daily market movements are mostly noise and filler.
 “What's important is repetition or the lack of it,” Davis writes.
 A trendline is more useful than a datapoint.